zacherydickson/SurEVirus/README.md

 The major underlying concepts which made SurVirus repeat aware are still present.
 This re-implementation aims to be more conservative and more efficient.

-As compared to SurVirus an additional filter has been put into place which a read to be chimeric or split in the primary alignment, and all identified alternative alignments.
-The rationale being that viral integrations are rare events, if there is an alternate explanation for a read which does not involve an integration, it should not be used to support the existance of an integration.
+As compared to SurVirus an additional filter has been put into place: for chimeric or split read to be considered, it cannot be non-chimeric or non-split in any identified alternative alignments.
+The rationale being that viral integrations are rare events, if there is an alternate explanation for a read which does not involve an integration, it should not be used to support the existence of an integration.

-Greater efficiency is acheived by considering the problem of calling integrations in a repeat aware setting to be a problem of identifying adequately supported edges in a bipartite graph.
+Greater efficiency is achieved by considering the problem of calling integrations in a repeat aware setting to be a problem of identifying adequately supported edges in a bipartite graph.
 After regions of interest are identified in the host and viral genomes, chimeric and split reads lend support to an edge between host regions and viral regions.
 Processing these edges rather than regions can be done more efficiently and in parallel.
 This allows for a dramatic speedup relative to SurVirus in cases where there are many candidate regions in the host genome.
-This is often the case when considering viruses which have regions with high similarity to host regions; a common feature when integration is part of the the viral strategy.
+This is often the case when considering viruses which have regions with high similarity to host regions; a common feature when integration is part of the viral strategy.
+Additional speedup is achieved by using a branched queue data structure when selecting the final set of edges.

 The same requirements for supporting a junction are still present:
     1. All reads supporting a junction support the same orientation of host and virus sequences
     2. All reads supporting a junction are consistent (up to sequencing errors) with the consensus sequence of the junction breakpoints
-    3. Any given template supports one and only junction
+    3. Any given template may be used to support one and only junction

 If one was using fastq input, SurEVirus can be used almost as a drop-in replacement for SurVirus, as input formats and output formats are matched.
 However, BAM and CRAM support has been removed on the input side, and the meaning of SPLIT\_READS in the output is subtly different.

+Another difference from SurVirus is that SurEVirus can be fully reproducible.
+SurVirus would allow for variability in the order of processing when performing operations in parallel which led to minor differences in bwa output.
+SurEVirus has reconfigured processing and added options (including specifying insert size parameters to prevent BWA from estimating them) which ensure that given identical input separate runs of SurEVirus will have identical output.

 ## Compiling